pavlo/mongoid-dynamic-clients/README.md

 ```

-so, `config` hash should be a structe like this:
+so, `config` hash should be a structure like this:

 ```ruby